testing-library/testing-library-docs/docs/react-testing-library/faq.md

 <details>

-<summary id="summary">If I can't use shallow rendering, how do I mock out components in tests?</summary>
+<summary >If I can't use shallow rendering, how do I mock out components in tests?</summary>

 In general, you should avoid mocking out components (see [the Guiding Principles section](guiding-principles.md)).
 However if you need